patrick-developer-77/radar-stations/README.md

 ## My Notes

-1. I used Bootstrap as the CSS framework so there was minimal CSS needed.
+1. I used Bootstrap as the CSS framework so there wasn't much CSS needed.
+The CSS was written in SCSS.
 2. The Longitude and Latitude coordinates were reversed so I switched them.
 3. I printed out the elevation instead of the altitude.
 I wasn't able to find the right formula to convert either elevation or coordinates to altitude.
 4. I added the fuzzy keyword search to the sidebar.
 It searches the titles of each radar station.